iVS3D/iVS3D/doc/headless_cli.md

 The exact settings depend on the selected plugin.
 For segmentation, provide a model configuration that is available on the machine running iVS3D.

+Examples for the currently supported plugins can be found in [cli-examples](doc/cli-examples/mask/).

 ### Export